roman-gs/love-climbing/README.md

 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar

-- I confirmed that the links in the navigation bar and the links to the social media work (social medias open in a new tab of the browser)
+- I confirmed that the links in the navigation bar and the links to the social media work (social media open in a new tab of the browser)

 - I confirmed that the videos can be played and the sound works